NEAR-Edu/near-certification-tools/web-app/README.md

 - Keep in mind that through commit 2022-01-26 18:25:22 -0500 b44d3a9 there was a folder called "view-contract", where the original idea was to have the dynamic SVG/PNG image generation happen on the NEAR blockchain rather than on a centralized server.
 But we abandoned that approach due to high gas costs of cross-contract calls.
 - This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+- Solving a TypeScript issue that happens when Render tries to build the project: https://community.render.com/t/deploy-a-github-sub-directory/1156/12

 ## TODO